ibm-cloud-docs/subnets/terraform.md

    ```
    {: codeblock}

-1. Initialize the Terraform CLI.
+1. After you finish building your configuration file, initialize the Terraform CLI.
+For more information, see [Initializing Working Directories](https://www.terraform.io/cli/init){: external}.

    ```terraform
    terraform init